DataAnalyticsEngineering/FANS/test/README.md

 ### Using CTest

-Tests are configured by the main CMake system.
-To run all FANS tests:
+Tests are configured by CMake when FANS is built.
+If your CMake build folder is named `build`, run the FANS tests in the following way

 ```bash
 cd ../build